thingsboard/thingsboard.github.io/docs/iot-gateway/config/knx.md

 - KNX Data Secure - encrypts communication at the telegram (data) level to prevent unauthorized control or reading of KNX group addresses;
 - KNX Secure Tunneling (Extended KNX IP Secure) - encrypts communication between a KNX Secure IP interface and a client.

-For enable security, you need to set the following parameters in the "**security**" subsection of the "**client**" section:
+To enable security, you need to set the following parameters in the "**security**" subsection of the "**client**" section:

 {% capture knxsecuritytogglespec %}